nequalszero/AlgoViz/FlexProjectProposal.md

 This project will be implemented with the following technologies:

-- Vanilla JavaScript and `jquery` for overall structure and logic
+- Vanilla JavaScript and `jQuery` for overall structure and logic - maybe on jQuery
+- Anime js?
 - Webpack to bundle and serve up the various scripts.